oronder/Oronder/README.md

       Foundry name.
 For everyone else, you will need to manually add their Discord User Id.
     - Click `Save Changes`.

 Players should now be able to access characters they own in Foundry from Discord.
-If a PC is not showing up ensure that player ownership has been assigned and that the character has a class, race and background.
+If a PC is not showing up, ensure that player ownership has been assigned and that the character has a class, race and background.